EconomistDigitalSolutions/goberry/README.md

 This codebase provides low level metrics using the built-in expvar package.
 Simply navigate to /debug/vars to see basic memory allocation and stack use information.

+### DOCKER

+If you'd like to use Docker for your build you'll need to install [Docker](https://docs.docker.com/engine/installation) on your local machine.
+From there running ```./build.sh``` will create your docker container and start it locally if it passes the tests and linting in the ```./test.sh``` file.
+This uses the Dockerfile in the route folder and is based on the standard golang container.